kubernetes/git-sync/docs/cookie-file.md

 Note that the key is `cookie_file`.
 This is the filename that git-sync will look for.

-## Step 2: Configure Pod/Deployment Volume
+## Step 2: Configure a Pod/Deployment volume

-In your Pod or Deployment configuration, specify a Volume for mounting the cookie-file Secret.
+In your Pod or Deployment configuration, specify a volume for mounting the cookie-file Secret.
 Make sure to set `secretName` to the same name you used to create the secret (`git-cookie-file` in the example above).